Chapter 2 – The Other Realm

 “Cause you always count to three.
 That’s just how it’s done.”

 “Because..you know what I don’t have time for this right now.
 One, two, three!”

-Eric took off towards the giant.
+Eric took off toward the giant.
 He needn’t have worried about Dahr.
 The giant never swapped targets.
-It became obvious he didn’t see Dahr as a threat.
+It became obvious it didn’t see Dahr as a threat.

 He charged and struck the giant’s knee with all his strength.
 He heard a loud crack and the giant threw back its head and roared, bringing down one of the rocks to crush him.
 Eric sidestepped neatly and bashed at the knee again.
 The giant stumbled and went down, kneeling before him.
-That allowed him to reach the giant’s head.
+That allowed him to reach his intended target.

-He used his shield bash skill, smashing his shield into the giant’s head with all his strength…well all his strength as bolstered by the goddess of combat.
-The head left it’s body, flying through the air.
-Eric watched it soar away, where it landed on the grass, rolling for a brief period of time before disappearing altogether.
+He used his shield bash skill, slamming his shield into the giant’s head with all his strength…well all his strength as bolstered by the goddess of combat.
+Eric wasn’t sure what would happen, but he hadn’t expected to completely decapitate the creature with a single blow.
+Eric watched the giant’s head soar into the air, further than he thought possible.
+He saw it land, rolling for a brief period of time before disappearing altogether.
 Most likely it was still there, just hidden by the grass.